Senate bill would protect drinking water from PFAs

-Alaska would establish statewide standards for protecting drinking water from chemicals found in firefighting foams under a bill before lawmakers.
+Alaska would establish statewide standards for protecting drinking water from a class of toxic chemicals found in firefighting foams under a bill before lawmakers.

 PFAs are chemicals associated with cancer, thyroid disease and other disorders.
-The chemicals are present in water sources throughout Alaska.
+The chemical compounds are present in water sources throughout Alaska.

-“This stuff is here, and it is all over the place,” said Sen. Jesse Kiehl, the bill’s sponsor.
+“This stuff is here, and it is all over the place,” said Sen. Jesse Kiehl, a Juneau Democrat who is the bill’s sponsor.
 “If your community had an airport, it was required in the past.
 Now it is in drinking water.
 This bill takes an approach to stop it in the future and make sure people have a source of clean drinking water for themselves and their family.”

 The EPA already sets health-safety standards for PFAs in water sources, but the bill would establish a state benchmark.
 Senate Bill 121 would provide measures to end spraying of firefighting foams with PFAs, and offer voluntary blood tests to firefighters as well as people exposed to the chemicals in water sources.

-The chemicals, which do not break down, leached into groundwater and drinking water sources, after firefighters sprayed foam repellant with PFAs during drills at local airports across Alaska.
+PFAs are known as "the forever chemicals," because they do not break down.
+The compounds have leached into groundwater and drinking water sources after years of use.
+Firefighters sprayed foam repellant with PFAs during drills at local airports across Alaska.

 Kiehl noted that in Interior Alaska federal funds have extended municipal water lines to curtail PFA exposure.